likhith562/SmartForge-Agentic-Vehicle-Damage-Intelligence-Platform/README.md

 - [ ] **Unit test coverage** — complete `tests/` suite with CI/CD via GitHub Actions
 - [ ] **Docker** — containerised deployment with `docker-compose.yml`

----

-## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgements